James T. White (politician): Political failures and later career

-Early in 1874, Republican Governor Elisha Baxter moved to re-enfranchise former Confederate soldiers, a move which alienated many of his base.
+Early in 1874, Republican Governor Elisha Baxter moved to re-enfranchise former Confederate soldiers, a move that alienated many of his base.
 His opponent in the 1872 election, Joseph Brooks, was then declared governor by a county judge who declared that election to be fraudulent.
 Each side raised militias mostly of black men, who fought several bloody battles, known as the Brooks–Baxter War.
-Phillips County Republicans desired to raise men to fight for Brooks, and White made a largely successful effort to prevent Phillips county men from joining.
+Phillips County Republicans desired to raise men to fight for Brooks, and White made a largely successful effort to prevent Phillips County men from joining.

 Later in 1874, White was elected to a second convention for the writing of a new state constitution.
 He then endeavored to raise money for a college, which was to be known as Helena University.
-This project, failed, and White turned his effort to other work.
+This project failed, and White turned his effort to other work.
 The organization was led by Rev. George Priest of Jonestown, Mississippi, Rev. Moses Proffit of Phillips County, and White.
-Many elected and appointed positions in Phillips County were held by blacks from Recunstruction until about 1878.
+Many elected and appointed positions in Phillips County were held by blacks from Reconstruction until about 1878.
 White played an important role in this, supporting an alliance between blacks (who were mostly Republican) and conservative white Democrats.
-Beyond White's legislative seats, blacks held positions as coroners and assessors, and H. B. Robinson served as county sheriff from 1874–1878, defeating white in an election for that position in October 1874.
-In 1876, white ran for the position of circuit court clerk and lost.
+Beyond White's legislative seats, blacks held positions as coroners and assessors, and H. B. Robinson served as county sheriff from 1874 to 1878, defeating White in an election for that position in October 1874.
+In 1876, White ran for the position of circuit court clerk and lost.
 He then ran for the position of chancery clerk, but lost.

-In 1884 he began to work for the Benevolent and Church Aid Society and became editor of The Arkansas Review.
+In 1884, he began to work for the Benevolent and Church Aid Society and became editor of The Arkansas Review.
 In 1886, he was a delegate at the American National Baptist Convention led by William J. Simmons and Richard DeBaptiste.
 A major issue facing the group was unifying black Baptists for mutual support and to increase their "race confidence" as Solomon T. Clanton put it in a presentation of a paper he wrote.
 White's contribution included noted the importance of economic progress, how black Baptists were looked down upon in comparison to black Methodists, and especially the need for loyalty to the denomination.

 White was involved in Freemasonry.
 He was an active worker for education and helped organize public schools in Helena and in 1873 was a member of the Helena Public Schools' board of directors.